netfoundry/ziti-k8s-agent/README.md

 ## Specify Ziti roles for Pod Identities

 The Ziti agent will generate a default Ziti identity role based on the app label unless you annotate it with a comma-separated list of roles.
 This example adds the role `acme-api-clients` to the Ziti identity shared by all replicas of the deployment.
+Updating the running pod's annotation will update the Ziti identity role.

 ```bash
 kubectl patch deployment/{name} -p '{"spec":{"template":{"metadata":{"annotations":{"identity.openziti.io/role-attributes":"acme-api-clients"}}}}}'